treeman2000/CC1M-Adv-CF/README.md

 ## CC1M-adv-F
 ### Dataset Description
 We generate highly transferable adversarial examples by perturbing in parallel at the feature layer using multiple pre-trained image encoders.
-We selected 8 mainstream feature extractors from the timm library for generating adversarial examples, which include various model architectures and pre-training methods, as detailed below:
+We selected 8 mainstream feature extractors from the timm library for generating adversarial examples, which include various model architectures and pre-training methods.
+The following table shows the models we used.
 | model name | paper |
 | --- | --- |
 | vgg16 | Very deep convolutional networks for large-scale image recognition|